 • BUGS begins the school year with student orientation and Baseline diagnostic assessments during the week before Labor Day.
 This allows students and teachers to begin establishing relationships and the culture of the learning environment.
 For students new to BUGS, it provides a low pressure, high impact acclimation to the community.
 The early diagnostic data opportunity allows BUGS teachers to plan more effectively to meet individual students’ needs.

 Extended time for learning is a key design element of the BUGS Charter.
 As an independent NYC charter school, BUGS establishes its own calendar to maximize instructional time and adhere to the charter through a longer school year, longer class periods, and slightly longer school day.
+Longer blocks of class time, a longer school day and a longer school year provide additional time to: maximize learning opportunities; implement innovative, cross-disciplinary approaches to curriculum, instruction, and assessment; and provide rigorous supports for ELL, special education, and struggling students.

 • BUGS is mandated by the state to meet the required number of days for the charter.
 One way BUGS implements extended time for learning is by starting the school year before Labor Day.
 This also means that we are NOT extending learning by shortening Winter Recess, Mid-Winter Recess, or Spring Break.
 Nor are we extending the calendar of instructional days beyond the last week of June.